 Needles and syringes, often referred to as sharps, should not be placed in the garbage, recycling containers, or down the toilet.
 Sharps are defined as having the potential to puncture or lacerate.
 These include syringes with needles, detached needles, and disposable lancets.
 Because they are used for medical purposes, or may have come in contact with garbage or wastewater, sharps may carry infectious diseases and can pose a danger to solid waste workers or anyone who accidentally comes in contact with them.

-sharps or any biomedical waste at any facility.
+PLEASE NOTE: The SWA does NOT accept sharps or biomedical waste at any facility.

 Jupiter Auxiliary Health Center

 For more information on sharps disposal, please view the United States Environmental Protection Agency and Palm Beach County Health Department publications below.